nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Customer/Client**: Those who placed orders and created work for delivery men.
 * **GUI**: Graphical User Interface
+* **PlantUML**: An open-source tool allowing users to create diagrams from a plain text language.
 * **CLI**: Command Line Interface

 --------------------------------------------------------------------------------------------------------------------